stuartemiddleton/floraguard_crawler/README.md

 - **Excluded terms lexicon**: This enables certain terms to be excluded from the searches (e.g., the term “seeds” could be excluded, to focus the search on the trade in live plants).
 Terms to exclude may only become apparent after some preliminary searches have been performed and can be added to this lexicon to help screen out unwanted content that is appearing in the data set.
 - **Entities of Interest lexicon**: This section of the lexicon can be used to search for specific entities of interest that emerge from initial rounds of searching.
 For instance, adding a certain vendor or platform name of interest to this lexicon, enables the AI tools to search for this specific entity within further rounds of searching, in addition to any other search lexicon terms.

 The search lexicons are dynamic tools, that can be searched in different combinations, and updated and refined ahead of each round of searching.
-Example lexicons can be found in ```focussed_crawler\crawler\web_director\lexicon```.
+Example lexicons can be found in ```focussed_crawler\resources\lexicon```.
 Multiple species can be included in a single search lexicon.
 This broadens the search and enables links between species of interest to be found more easily.
 The optimum number of species depends on the amount of data each is likely to return, and the amount of time available to analyse the data.
 Search lexicons ranging from one to a dozen species are recommended as the most likely to produce manageable size data sets.

 _TIP: Coupled words do not need a “+” between them (e.g., Internet+buy should be written as Internet buy)._